Sorry, you need to enable JavaScript to visit this website.

 Understanding long-term capital gains tax

-Many types of investing involve some tax implications.
-The good news is that long-term capital gains generally have a more favorable tax treatment, meaning you can potentially save money on your tax bill.
+Investments can carry tax consequences, including on the gains realized when assets are sold.
+The good news is that long-term capital gains generally have a more favorable tax treatment, meaning you can potentially reduce your overall tax liability.
 Before you start investing, it’s important to understand the potential tax consequences and how those taxes will affect your overall investment returns.

 Understanding long-term capital gains and losses

 Anytime you sell an asset, there are potential tax consequences.
-Capital assets, including stocks, bonds, real estate, and more, can result in either capital gains or losses when sold.
-If you sell an asset for more than you bought it, you generally have a capital gain, which could be subject to taxation.
-You’ll pay taxes on the difference between your basis —usually meaning the amount you purchased the asset for — and the price when you sell it.
+Capital assets, including stocks, bonds, real estate, and other investments, can result in either capital gains or losses when sold.
+If you sell an asset for more than your original purchase price, you generally have a capital gain, which could be subject to taxation.
+You’ll pay taxes on the difference between your basis — usually meaning the amount you purchased the asset for — and the price when you sell it.

-Meanwhile, when you sell an asset for less than you bought it, you have a capital loss, which can help you reduce your tax liability
+Meanwhile, when you sell an asset for less than you bought it, you have a capital loss, which can help reduce your tax liability.

-Capital gains can be either long-term or short-term, depending on how long you hold the asset.
-Assets held for one year or less are subject to short-term capital gains taxes, while assets held for longer than one year are subject to long-term capital gains taxes.
-Long-term capital gains are typically taxed at lower rates, meaning there may be a benefit to holding onto your assets for longer before you sell them.
+For federal tax purposes, capital gains can be either long-term or short-term, depending on how long you hold the asset.
+Assets held for one year or less are subject to short-term capital gains taxes, and are taxed as ordinary income, while assets held for longer than one year are subject to long-term capital gains taxes.
+Long-term capital gains are typically taxed at lower rates, meaning there may be a benefit to holding onto your assets for longer before you sell them.1

 Short-term capital gains are taxed at the same rate as your ordinary income.
 Meanwhile, long-term gains are taxed at either 0%, 15%, or 20%.
 The rate you pay is based on your taxable income.
 Just like with ordinary income tax rates, the higher your income, the higher your long-term capital gains tax rate.

 While the standard long-term capital gains tax rates apply to most assets, there are a few exceptions.
-First, and perhaps most relevant for most Americans, is the capital gains tax exemption for selling a home.
-When you sell a home, you can exclude $250,000 of your gain (or $500,000 for a married couple) if you’ve owned and lived in the home for at least two of the past five years.
+First, and perhaps most relevant for most Americans, is the capital gains tax exclusion for selling a home.
+When you sell a home, you can exclude $250,000 of your gain (or $500,000 for a married couple) if you’ve owned and lived in the home as a principal residence for at least two of the past five years.1

-Here are a few other assets that may have different capital gains rules, along with their maximum capital gains tax rates:
+Here are a few other assets that may have different capital gains rules, along with their maximum capital gains tax rates:2

 • Section 1202 small business stock: maximum 28% rate